-Once it has been set up, they are free to interact on the network, regardless of where the host locations are.
+Once set up, they are free to interact on the network, regardless of where the host locations are.

 A lot of the features and functions are similar to FB.
-With updates on status, the sharing of images and posts, and the ability to comment on other users posts.
-You can also restrict who is able to see your posts.
+With updates on status, the sharing of images and posts, and commenting on other users posts.
+You can also restrict who can see your posts.
 It is here the hashtags come into play.

-Unlike some alternatives to FB, Diaspora does have its own chat function, so it could be an alternative users jump to immediately I they wish to delete their Facebook account.
+Unlike some alternatives to FB, Diaspora has its own chat function, so it could be an alternative users jump to if they wish to delete their Facebook account immediately.

-The most significant downside to Diaspora is that because of the decentralized and open nature, progress is on the slow side.
+The most significant downside to Diaspora is that progress is slow because of its decentralized and open nature.

 This can affect iOS users, as there is no app at present.
 Android users are luckier, but the app may not be very stable.

-The hardest part or any social alternatives are getting users to switch from FB to their offering, no matter how good it is.
+The hardest part of any social alternatives is getting users to switch from FB to their offering, no matter how good it is.

-For the present, any users should take more consideration over their privacy and look at what they can do to strengthen it.
+For the present, any users should consider their privacy and look at what they can do to strengthen it.

-FB has many settings that allows users to stop them from seeing data, but it may not be enough.
+FB has many settings that allow users to stop seeing data, but it may not be enough.

-One useful piece of software, which can help as it can stop FB from seeing where you are through any location settings, is to use a good VPN.
+One useful piece of software that can help stop FB from seeing where you are through any location settings is using a good VPN.
 This will mask your data, and as part of this, you can appear in another location.

-All of this can help with your overall privacy online, but when it comes to using FB and other social giants, there needs to be an element of caution on what you make available to post, or the information you have in your account and profile.
+All of this can help with your overall privacy online.
+Still, when it comes to using FB and other social giants, there needs to be an element of caution on what you make available to post or the information you have in your account and profile.